botpress/readme/docs/INTEGRATIONS/using-integrations/intercom.md

 1. Go back to the Intercom app settings and open the "Inbox" tab
 2. Click "Inbox settings" then "Workload management"
-3. In the "Default assignee" section select yourself or another user to receive the conversations from the bot (it needs to be the same user as the Admin Id)
+3. In the "Default assignee" section select yourself or another user to receive the conversations from the bot (it needs to be the same user as the Admin ID)

 [For more information](https://www.intercom.com/help/en/articles/6561699-assign-conversations-to-teammates-and-teams)